VinSalv/Vocal-Assistant/README.md

 # Vocal-Assistant

-Implementation of Vocal Assisistant using google's speach recognition online/offline and ChatterBot's libraries.
+Implementation of Vocal Assistant using google's speach recognition online/offline and ChatterBot's libraries.

 ## Paths
 ```